janfala/My-first-web-project/README.md

 - roughly 1.5 hours

-## my coding experience at the point of this project:
+## My coding experience at the point of this project:
 - good at coding and understanding concepts in java and c#
 - basic knowledge of html, css and javaScript, but first time writing it myself
 - first time using vscode (maybe there is a reason why everyone uses it, it feels really nice and lightweight, probably because im used to Ide's)